 Whilst it is mandatory to scan and check microchip registration for deceased dogs and cats found on roads, local authority road services and Canal and River Trust do not have to check deceased pets for a microchip prior to disposing into landfill.
+Legislation is due in 2023 to make microchipping compulsory for cats.

 Vets do not have to check microchip registration on the original database at an initial consultation to establish if the animal presented is reported as missing and do not have check microchip registration on the original database at an annual health check if no prior check has been performed previously.
 Vets can be reluctant to act as a police force because it may affect the welfare of the animal if the client relationship is damaged.
-It must also be borne in mind that finding that details do not match will involve the vet in potentially complex, unpaid work.
+It must also be borne in mind that finding that details do not match will involve the vet in potentially complex, lengthy, unpaid work.

 Rescues and rehoming establishments also do not have to cross-check microchip registration when an animal has been handed-in, seized or abandoned.